Holding off on number two

 Dear Patiently Waiting,

-Have you thought about why you are so uncomfortable letting loose?
-While living with a partner may mean losing the privacy you used to have, it is important to remember that your boyfriend made the decision that he wanted to live with you.
-Most likely, he isn’t concerned with what you do in the bathroom, but rather interested in increasing the closeness you share.
+Moving forward in your life and relationship, it might be helpful to consider why you’re so uncomfortable letting loose around your boyfriend.
+Are you worried he’ll think it’s weird or “unsexy?”
+Whatever the reason, you might find it helpful to remember that your boyfriend made a decision to live with you because he wanted to be with you.
+More than likely, he’s not concerned with what you’re doing in the bathroom and just wants to spend more intimate time with you.
 So rather than ignoring your natural urges, relish in your shared space (yes, that includes the bathroom)!
-If you’re still feeling self-conscious, the following tips may help you cover your tracks while going #2 in your own home:
+If you’re still feeling self-conscious, the following tips may help you cover your tracks while going number two in your own home:

 - Mask your scent.
-One spritz of air freshener sprayed directly into the bowl should do the trick.
-But don't overdo it — this may just call attention to the underlying smell.
-If there's no air freshener in sight, you can light a match, a candle, or spray some perfume.
+If you’re worried about a lingering smell, one spritz of air freshener sprayed directly into the toilet bowl often does the trick.
+But don't overdo it as this may just call attention to the underlying smell.
+If there's no air freshener in sight, you can light a match, a candle, or even spray some perfume.

 - Laugh it off.
-Make a joke of it, such as "I wouldn't go into the bathroom if I were you!"
-Once you've broken the bodily function barrier, it shows that you're truly comfortable with the person and your relationship could escalate to a new comfort level (albeit, a smelly one).
+You can use humor to break the ice by making a joke of your poop.
+You could playfully say something such as, “I wouldn't go into the bathroom if I were you!"
+Once you've broken the bodily function barrier, it shows that you're truly comfortable with the person and your relationship could escalate to a new comfort level.

 - Remember, everyone does it!
 Just like breathing, “pooing” is completely natural.
 When you gotta go, you gotta go.
 It is not up to anyone to judge you for what you do on the pot.

-Hope these tips keep you (and your bowel) moving, no matter what day of the week.Alice!
+Hope these tips keep you (and your bowel) moving, no matter what day of the week!